 To find out where and when these markets are on, what exactly they offer and guided market tours use my up-to-date Christmas market guide 2020 and map for my home city.

-NOTE: According to the Vienna City Council, the Vienna Christmas markets will take place during the Corona pandemic.
-Due to a second lockdown in November, most markets will likely open in early December.
+NOTE: According to the Vienna City Council, the Vienna Christmas markets will take place in 2021 as restrictions are gradually being lifted.
 All markets will adhere to stringent safety and hygiene measures.

 Officially one of Europe’s most spectacular Christmas markets, the Wiener Weihnachtstraum (Vienna Christmas Dream) spreads loads of charms.
 Located between neogothic City Hall and famous Burgtheater, each of the almost 155 wooden huts offers a piece of seasonal magic: from sparkling Christmas baubles to hand crafted toys, jewelry, decorations, food and drink.